helenplesko/geom99lab2/tutorials/bugreports/bugaddpointlinepolygon.md

 - Google Chrome is the web browser used to open maps.
 - The problem is happening on my computer and on my iPhone.
 - API Key was made in ArcGIS Developers.
-- Referrer Link includes an * at the end.
+- Referrer Link for API Key includes an * at the end.